There are so many different sites and services on the Internet that require passwords that it’s really hard to remember everything.

 If you practice good password security then you should be using a different password for every account that you have.

 While this is ideal for keeping your information safe, it also makes it a little tougher to remember all of those passwords.
+Many Web browsers, like Google Chrome, already offer features that can save and store passwords for you.

-Fortunately your iPhone has a feature called Autofill that will let you save passwords that you use and create in the Safari Web browser.
+Fortunately, your iPhone has a feature called Autofill that will let you save passwords that you use and create in the Safari Web browser.

 How to Save Passwords on an iPhone (Guide with Pictures)